Standards in Society

 There are many stabilizing influences and worthwhile programs in society, each deserving of support, which address the various areas of perturbation (anxiety) in our work life and society.
 Among my personal favorites are five programs we believe work effectively to resolve the areas we feel most impact our delivery of service, the condition of the work force in general, and society as a whole.

-Feel free to inspect the Web sites and, if you find yourself faced with an individual who could benefit from the programs they provide, might we suggest you consider using the information offered as a tool to bring a bit more order to your environment and relief to them?
+Feel free to inspect the Web sites we list below and, if you find yourself faced with an individual who could benefit from the programs they provide, might we suggest you consider using the information offered as a tool to bring a bit more order to your environment and relief to them?

 The Institute supports THE WAY TO HAPPINESS (www.twth.org) because morals are an important subject that do not receive the attention they used to in educating our citizenry.

 The idea of being considerate toward others, or of looking after one’s own best long-term interests are lessons that many have not been taught.

-Contact us (providing name and postal address) to receive a free copy of the version put out by the Institute (pictured above).
+Contact the Institute (providing name and postal address) to receive a free copy of the version put out by the Institute (pictured above).
 Try reading and using it to straighten out someone who may be having trouble with any of the 21 basic morals listed.